roncterry/install_lab_env/README.md

 **remove_lab_env.sh**

 This is the script that is run to remove an installed lab environment.
-It is copied to the **~/scripts/** directory when the lab environment is installed so that the original student media is not required to remove an installed lab environment. (
+It is copied to the **~/scripts/<COURSE_ID>/** directory when the lab environment is installed so that the original student media is not required to remove an installed lab environment. (
 NOTE- DO NOT EDIT THIS FILE)

 **backup_lab_env.sh**

 This script can be used to back up the current state of an installed lab environment creating a new installer package from the backed up files.
-The installer package that is created will be located in **/install/courses/** and will be named "**_COURSE_NUM_****-backup_****_TIMESTAMP_**".
+The installer package that is created will be located in **/install/courses/** and will be named "**<COURSE_ID>-backup.\<TIMESTAMP>**".
 (NOTE- DO NOT EDIT THIS FILE)

 # The lab_env.cfg Configuration File